mfahadahmed2020/Imran-Series-Novels-Simulation-Games-Demo/README.md

 Another author who presented this series in a new and modern way, Mr. Sir Mazhar Kaleem MA, his novels have also been read continuously in the Indo pak subcontinent for 50 years.

-   Tribute to Mr. Sir Mazhar Kaleem MA, a Simulation Demo Game Has Been Set Up on One of His Novel.
+Tribute to Mr. Sir Mazhar Kaleem MA, A Simulation Demo Game Has Been Set Up On One of    His Novel.

 Novel Name

 Colnel Faridi Series Novel Writer By Mazher Kaleem MA

 1. Dark Club Complete ( Halqa-e-Moat Series First Novel )

 Imran series Novel Writer Mazher Kaleem MA

 2. Halqa-e-Moat - First